Mosquito-Alert/mosquitoR/README.md

 ## Installation

-If you have a github Personal Access Token set up, tou can install the development version of mosquitoR from [GitHub](https://github.com/)
+If you have a github Personal Access Token set up, you can install the development version of mosquitoR from [GitHub](https://github.com/)
 with: